sonic-net/SONiC/doc/stream-telemetry/stream-telemetry-hld.md

 32-63: "Export Timestamp = 2024-08-29 20:30:60"
 64-95: "Sequence Number = 1"
 96-127: "Observation Domain ID = 0"

 128-143: "Set ID = 256"
 144-159: "Set Length = 32 bytes"
 160-223: "observationTimeNanoseconds = 10000"
 224-287: "Port 1: SAI_PORT_STAT_IF_IN_ERRORS = 10"
 288-351: "Port 2: SAI_PORT_STAT_IF_IN_ERRORS = 0"
 352-415: "Port 3: SAI_PORT_STAT_IF_IN_ERRORS = 5"

+416-431: "Set ID = 256"
+432-447: "Set Length = 32 bytes"
+448-511: "observationTimeNanoseconds = 20000"
+512-575: "Port 1: SAI_PORT_STAT_IF_IN_ERRORS = 15"
+576-639: "Port 2: SAI_PORT_STAT_IF_IN_ERRORS = 0"
+640-703: "Port 3: SAI_PORT_STAT_IF_IN_ERRORS = 6"

+704-719: "Set ID = 256"
+720-735: "Set Length = 32 bytes"
+736-799: "observationTimeNanoseconds = 30000"
+800-863: "Port 1: SAI_PORT_STAT_IF_IN_ERRORS = 20"
+864-927: "Port 2: SAI_PORT_STAT_IF_IN_ERRORS = 0"
+928-991: "Port 3: SAI_PORT_STAT_IF_IN_ERRORS = 8"

 ```

+- If the number of stats in a group is small, multiple snapshots may be encoded into a single IPFIX message.
+- If the number of stats in a group exceeds 8K, the group must be split across multiple IPFIX messages.

+The IPFIX template should be provided by vendors.
+This document does not restrict how to split or concatenate snapshots, but each separated snapshot must include its own `observationTimeNanoseconds`.

 #### Netlink message